rabbott999/lattice_bootstrap/README.md

 # Introduction

 This is a package for producing bounds on spectral functions by solving semi-definite programs (SDPs) derived from moment problems and Nevalinna--Pick interpolation problems.
-This code was used to generate the numeric examples and figures in (TODO: arxiv link)
+This code was used to generate the numeric examples and figures in <https://arxiv.org/abs/2605.20509>.

 # Installation

 This package uses [uv](https://docs.astral.sh/uv/getting-started/installation/) for python package management.
 If uv is installed, running `uv sync` should install the relevant python packages.

-Some functionality also depends on an SDPB executable, which can be specified using the environment variable `SDPPY_SDPB_EXE`.
+Some functionality also depends on an [SDPB](https://github.com/davidsd/sdpb) executable, which can be specified using the environment variable `SDPPY_SDPB_EXE`.
 For instance,

 ```
 SDPPY_SDPB_EXE="/path/to/sdpb" uv run pytest